The main problem for writers of letters of intent is that they don’t ask why the parties are using a letter of intent.

 Is the purpose of your letter to …

-- award the contract for the works to the Contractor?
+- award the contract for the works to the contractor?
 If so, use a letter of acceptance.
-This letter states that you are accepting the Contractor’s tender and creates an agreement for the Contractor to carry out all of the Works.
+This letter states that you are accepting the contractor’s tender and creates an agreement for the contractor to carry out all of the works.

 - settle the negotiations on the terms of that contract, or recording the provisions for the standard form?
 If so, use a ‘heads of terms’ document.
 This document lists the key ingredients for the full contract and what the parties have currently agreed eg price, works, programme, method statements, project team etc.

-- incentivise the Contractor to sign the full contract?
+- incentivise the contractor to sign the full contract?
 It won’t …

 - say what will happen if the full contract is not signed?
 It shouldn’t …